Birkenhead Tramways Company

 Uniforms

-Unfortunately, photographs of the tramway in operation have not survived, nor is there any documentary evidence which would confirm whether or not uniforms were worn.
+Unfortunately, photographs of the tramway in operation have not survived, nor is there any documentary evidence that would confirm whether or not uniforms were worn.

 Further reading